admin-shell-io/questions-and-answers/README.md

 -	http://www.admin-shell.io/some_id_example
 (Answered: 2020-08-19)

-**Which submodel shall contain the serial number of a device?** <!-- ID: 23 -->
+**Which submodel shall contain the serial number of a device?** <a name="id19"></a> <!-- ID: 23 -->

 Serial number is a submodel element of “Identification” submodel referenced in AAS for an asset with Type=Instance, i.e. instance’s AAS.
 (Answered: 2020-08-19)

-**How to refer to semantic concepts of existing standards like VDI 2770 properties or OPC UA companion specifications (e.g. “Serial number” property from OPC UA DI companion spec)?** <!-- ID: 27, 28 -->
+**How to refer to semantic concepts of existing standards like VDI 2770 properties or OPC UA companion specifications (e.g. “Serial number” property from OPC UA DI companion spec)?** <a name="id20"></a> <!-- ID: 27, 28 -->

 Map concepts to “admin-shell.io” namespace (see [custom identifier best practices](#id18)).
 Within the concept description itself use “sourceOfDefinition” or “isCaseOf” to link to “original” concept.
 (Answered: 2020-08-24)

+**Is it allowed to have Submodel Templates and Submodel Instances in the same AAS?** <a name="id21"></a>

+Although the specification does not restrict an Asset Administration Shell to contain both, Submodels with kind=Template and Submodels with kind=Instance it is good practice to separate Submodel Templates from Submodel Instances.
+Typically, the owners and the life cycle for creating and maintaining Submodel Templates are different from the owner and from creating and operating Submodel Instances.
+Submodel Templates guide the creation of Submodel Instances.
+(Answered: 2021-01-08)

 # Essential AAS documents